b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 Wait a moment.
 Now I remember, a computer got finite amount of memory.
 So in order to work efficiently data is stored in small pre-allocated pieces of it.
-If the number you put into that small 'memory drawer' is greater than the amount of space you get strange results (imagine that a number sticks out of the drawer but Julia looks only at the part inside the drawer, hence the strange result).
+If the number you put into that small 'memory drawer' is greater than the amount of space then you get strange results (imagine that a number sticks out of the drawer but Julia looks only at the part inside the drawer, hence the strange result).

 If you are interested in technical stuff then you can read more about it in Julia docs (sections